ralphlange/procServ/README.md

 you will need to run it with `--allow` to allow remote access to the child console.

+The default build on Cygwin uses static linking.
-To run on a non-Cygwin Windows system, procServ only needs `Cygwin1.dll`, e.g. in the same directory as the executable.
+I.e. to run on a non-Cygwin Windows system, procServ only needs `Cygwin1.dll`, e.g. in the same directory as the executable.

 Using Windows style paths ('`\`' delimiter) in arguments to procServ